 Solar rebates are available for Mohave Electric Cooperative (MEC) customers through their SunWatts Renewable Energy and Rebate Program.
 The solar rebate entails a cents per watt, up to a maximum system size of 50 kW.
 The incentive cap is $2,500.
 Additionally, solar energy systems that include solar battery storage are eligible for a rebate for the battery too.

 In a year, Arizona has about 300 sunny days.
-I know what you’re thinking: that’s almost a year’s worth of opportunities to generate clean solar energy for your residence.
+We know what you may be thinking: that’s almost a year’s worth of opportunities to generate clean solar energy for your residence.
 And guess what?
 Solar panels still work on cloudy days, even in light rain.
 This is when you might need your power the most.
 Together with the sunny days, that’s a full year of generating solar energy in excess for your home.
 It’s time to live abundantly and go solar!